Courses Taught at Hope College

 THEOLOGICAL ETHICS — BITH 375

 An investigation into the major Christian ethical traditions, their biblical and theological foundations, the development of Christian character and values, and the task of bringing Christian moral judgments to bear upon personal and ecclesial issues.
-It enables students to acquire a basic purchase on the nature, range and procedures of moral theology, develop oral and written competencies in the critical analysis and expression of Christian ethics, and regards Christian ethics as a theological task, and thus the fitting activity and response of the church.
+It enables students to acquire a basic purchase on the nature, range and procedures of moral theology, develop oral and written competencies in the critical analysis and expression of Christian ethics, and regards Christian ethics as a theological task, and thus a fitting activity and response of the church.

 THE DOCTRINE OF THE CHURCH — BITH 382